 Merrillville is a medium-sized town located in the state of Indiana.
 With a population of 34,750 people and six constituent neighborhoods, Merrillville is the 25th largest community in Indiana.

-The education level of Merrillville citizens is a little higher than the average for US cities and towns: 23.45% of adults in Merrillville have at least a bachelor's degree.
+The overall education level of Merrillville is somewhat higher than in the average US city of 21.84%: 25.13% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Merrillville in 2010 was $26,749, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
-This equates to an annual income of $106,996 for a family of four.
+The per capita income in Merrillville in 2010 was $28,381, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $113,524 for a family of four.
 However, Merrillville contains both very wealthy and poor people as well.

 The most common language spoken in Merrillville is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Greek.